hoangxcao/AndWallet/README.md

 # AndWallet
-A simple wallet app to keep track of daily income and spending
+A simple Android wallet app to keep track of daily income and spending